alexcb/secretshare/README.md

 Which outputs:

     Here's your new password.
 Dont share it with anyone.
-I hope nobody decrypts this message. anyway it's querty.
+I hope nobody decrypts this message. anyway it's "querty".
 Have fun.